 What are amino acids?

 Amino acids are the building blocks of proteins.
-Multiple amino acids linked together are called peptides and multiple peptides, polypeptides, form proteins or otherwise called proteins.
-Hormones and neurotransmitters can also consist of amino acids.
-Each protein has a different sequence and amount of certain amino acids.
+Multiple amino acids linked together form peptides, and multiple peptides, polypeptides, form proteins, or otherwise called proteins.
+Hormones and neurotransmitters can also be made of amino acids.
+Each protein has a different sequence and quantity of certain amino acids.

 What amino acids are there?